previder/kubernetes-examples/STaaS/csi-driver-nfs.md

 **Notice:** Using this CSI driver, you will get access to the NFS volume root and using the Deployment settings determine a path inside.
 This can be a security issue.

 ### Install the CSI driver NFS
-Follow the [installation guide](https://github.com/kubernetes-csi/csi-driver-nfs/tree/master/charts) of the CSI driver NFS, of execute the commands below.
+Follow the [installation guide](https://github.com/kubernetes-csi/csi-driver-nfs/tree/master/charts) of the CSI driver NFS, or execute the commands below.

 ```shell
 helm repo add csi-driver-nfs https://raw.githubusercontent.com/kubernetes-csi/csi-driver-nfs/master/charts